 1. colormap map

-This command is used to set the color of the figure to some predefined colormap.
-While using this command, we cannot specify the length of colormap as per our choice.
-The axes and charts in the figure will use the same colormap as the predefined colormap selected by us.
+This command sets the figure’s color to some pre-defined colormap.
+While using this command, we cannot specify the length of the colormap as per our choice.
+The axes and charts in the figure will use the same color map as the pre-defined colormap we selected.

 Example: We will create a surface plot and will set the colormap to ‘summer’ (which is a pre-defined colormap)